wired-maya/cinema_skylight_engine/design_notes.md

 The engine will consist of at least 3 threads that handle all logic:

-1. Main thread that handles moving between states, feeding the other threads, loading assets etc.
+1. Main thread that handles interaction, moving between states, feeding the other threads, loading assets etc.
 2. UI thread that contains the render loop, this contains the render stack as well handles everything OpenGL except loading assets.
-3. Interaction thread that handles any interactions a player might have, for example advancing text, choosing from a menu, or later interacting with the game world.
+3. Loading thread that handles quietly loading everything in the background to have a smoother experience.

-This will work by having the `main()` function send jobs to the Main thread, which then handles them sequentially and sends off jobs to the other threads while blocking until some user interaction advances the game's logic.
+This will work by having the `main()` function send jobs to the Main thread, which then handles them sequentially and sends off jobs to the loading thread, which returns the main thread a weak reference and sends the actual widget to the UI thread, and then waiting until some user interaction advances the game's logic.
+The program thread (or the `main()` function) is read sequentially and blocked until the user advances the game state to allow for a simple API for developers.

 An optional fourth thread to handle all 3D environment widget rendering calls.
 Possibly also more threading for multithreaded asset loading.
 [Ensure extra threads aren't created when they can't be](https://doc.rust-lang.org/std/thread/struct.Builder.html), as well as [create a drop trait to ensure the threads complete their work before exiting](https://doc.rust-lang.org/book/ch20-03-graceful-shutdown-and-cleanup.html).